-The charter also describes the role and responsibilities of Trinity Saint David Students’ Union within the UWTSD Group and the responsibilities of all collaborative partner institutions in relation to student representation, support, and engagement.
+The charter also describes the role and responsibilities of University of Wales Trinity Saint David Students’ Union (UWTSDSU) within the UWTSD and the responsibilities of all collaborative partner institutions in relation to student representation, support and engagement.

 The Student Charter is reviewed annually by all parties involved and is endorsed by University Council.

-Foster a culture where staff and students work together in partnership and provide an inclusive, supportive and safe learning environment where all students and staff can flourish and are able to fulfil their personal potential.
+Foster a culture where staff and students are working together in partnership and provide an inclusive, supportive and safe learning environment where all students and staff can flourish and are able to fulfil their personal potential.
 This can be achieved through promoting and encouraging a collaborative attitude and mindset.

-Recognise and celebrate the diversity of the student population and provide an excellent student experience that supports all students to fully take part in university life and taking measures to support removing barriers to participation.
+Recognise and celebrate the diversity of the student population and provide an excellent student experience, that supports all students to fully take part in university life and taking measures to support removing barriers to participation.
 Support for this approach is provided from the University’s Race and Success Plan and commitments to the Race Equality Charter.

 To support this culture, the University has:

-- a suite of Student-facing policies which includes a Harassment and Bullying Policy
+- a suite of student-facing policies which includes a Non-Academic Misconduct Policy

-Recognise the Students’ Union as the voice of UWTSD Group students.
+Recognise the Students’ Union as the voice of UWTSD students.